Erquint/ccc/_posts/2022-01-06-potion-craft-deal-cost-composition.md

 ### Trading talent

 Trading talent is applied in a weird way.
-Under the hood it decreases the denominator of the potion's cost that starts at `4` by `0.2` per talent tier.
+Under the hood it decreases the denominator of the potion's cost by `0.2` per talent tier starting at `4` nominally.

 * 0     `4`
 * I     `3.8`